The Bog at Eloise Butler Wildflower Garden

 Pool #3 in 1950

-Eventually, the pools and channel were left silted in and today, while there can be standing water in the bog, there is not the large open pool that existed from the 1930s to the mid 1970s.
-The small steam in the bog still flows when rainfall is adequate.
-A hazard of the drier periods of today is that it is easy to start a peat fire in the bog.
+Eventually, the three pools were left silted in and today, while there can be standing water in the wetland, there is not a series of open pools, but only the remnant of the open pool that existed from Eloise Butler's time.
+That north-end pool was dredged in 1991/92 but has subsequently silted in again.
+The small steam in the wetland still flows when rainfall is adequate and seepage from the area usually allows a constant trickle of water to go over the dam and flow into the north meadow where the Mallard Pool used to be.
+A hazard of the drier periods of today is that it is easy to start a peat fire in the wetland.
 This has happened several times when Garden cleanup debris is burned.

 Wetland plants are generally classified in three categories: Submerged (e.g. milfoils, pond weeds, wild celery), floating (e.g. water lilies, duckweed) and emergent (cattails, bulrushes, purple loosestrife).